-Mission, History and Goals
+Mission, History and Objectives

 In October 2006, the Evanston City Council voted unanimously to sign the U.S. Mayors Climate Protection Agreement, thereby pledging to achieve the greenhouse gas (GHG) emissions-reduction target set in the Kyoto Protocol.
 For Evanston, this translated into a goal to reduce emissions 13 percent (relative to a 2005 baseline) by 2012.
 The agreement had been championed by several sustainability groups known collectively as the Network for Evanston’s Future.
 The Network then recruited community volunteers to work with City staff to develop a plan of action to meet the emissions-reduction goal.